gemmakbarlow/gemmakbarlow/README.md

 <b>Hi.
 I'm Gemma, an iOS engineer based in Brooklyn, New York. </b>

-I am an experienced engineer who likes mobile technologies and leadership opportunities.
+I am an experienced contributor who likes mobile technologies and leadership opportunities.
 (Swift strongly preferred, but I can still recall some Objective-C!)
 More info at <a href="https://www.gemmakbarlow.com">gemmakbarlow.com</a>